Lots of people are great at going full-blown radical to pursue a life that matters. Shane Claiborne, for example, or John the Baptist.

-I’m from upstate New York and currently reside in central Pennsylvania with Jenny (the kind of roommate and friend everyone hopes for but few are lucky enough to find) and Olive the Coonhound (the kind of hunting dog you can probably hear from wherever you are right now, no matter how far away).
+I’m from upstate New York and currently reside in central Pennsylvania with Jenny (the kind of roommate and friend everyone hopes for but few are lucky enough to find) and Olive the Coonhound (the kind of hunting dog you can probably hear right now, wherever you are, no matter how far away).

 I love everything about food—cooking it, eating it, reading about it, writing about it.
 For my 32nd birthday, a bunch of friends rallied to surprise me with a green KitchenAid mixer who was promptly named Rosemary.

-I quit my full-time job about a year ago in exchange for an unconventional journey named Hinterland.
+I quit my full-time job in 2017 in exchange for an unconventional journey named Hinterland.

 Somehow, the most popular thing I’ve ever written is a post about the one time I spontaneously dyed my hair red and then tried to un-dye it with food coloring and dish soap.
 (It worked!)